jamesgurung/timetable-calendar-generator/README.md

     1. `dotnet makecal.dll --ical` to generate iCalendar (.ics) files
     1. `dotnet makecal.dll --google --primary` to directly upload timetables to Google Calendar, using users' primary calendars
     1. `dotnet makecal.dll --google --secondary` to directly upload timetables to Google Calendar, creating new "My timetable" calendars
+    1. `dotnet makecal.dll --microsoft` to directly upload timetables to Microsoft 365, using users' primary calendars **(Preview)**

 ### Input files

 #### settings.json

 Configure lesson timings, study leave dates and periods to override for all users.
+Note that times must be in the `Europe/London` timezone.

 ```
 {